lwille/plugin.video.udemy/README.md

 ## Acknowledgements

-Unity Logo is a registered trademark of Udemy, Inc.
+The Udemy logo is a registered trademark of Udemy, Inc.

 Image Source: https://pixnio.com/objects/computer/person-work-laptop-computer-hand-technology-pencil-man-internet